El Club · Chinchón

 Museos, monumentos, parques y otros espacios del pueblo con ventajas para socios del Club.

-Of baroque style, this hermitage of brick facade and linteled door, was the church of the old Hospital de la Misericordia, founded in the XVII century.
-Inside it has a single nave and an altarpiece with the image of Our Lady of Mercy.
-On the altarpiece there is an anonymous painting of good quality from the 17th century, with the figure of Santa Lucia.
-After the seizure of the religious goods by the State, it was closed to worship for many years and dedicated to other uses.
-In 1906 it was recovered and worship was resumed, creating the Confraternity or Brotherhood of Our Lady of Mercy.
-The festivity in her honor is celebrated every year, the first Sunday of September.
+Iglesia / ErmitaBuilt in the Baroque style, this chapel—with its brick façade and linteled doorway—was once the church of the former Hospital de la Misericordia, founded in the 17th century.
+Inside, it features a single nave and an altarpiece depicting Our Lady of Mercy.
+Above the altarpiece hangs a high-quality, anonymous 17th-century painting depicting Saint Lucy.
+Following the state’s confiscation of religious property, it was closed to worship for many years and used for other purposes.
+In 1906, it was restored and worship resumed, leading to the creation of the Brotherhood of Our Lady of Mercy.
+The festival in her honor is celebrated every year on the first Sunday in September.

 Ver detalle →